aricodes-oss/aricodes/content/posts/python-package-from-scratch.md

 With [Poetry](https://python-poetry.org/), things look a lot more like using `npm` (or `cargo`, for Rust developers) - it's one tool that manages your project, your virtual environment, and your dependencies.
 In this post, I aim to teach you how to use Poetry effectively.

+## A quick note on virtual environments

+Virtual environments still remain the most effective way to isolate project dependencies from your system's Python packages.
+For that reason, Poetry (under the hood) does still use virtual environments to isolate your dependencies.
+Poetry handles them transparently and automatically for you.
+They're placed in `$HOME/.cache/pypoetry/virtualenvs` by default, if you ever want to explore them.

+`poetry run` will run a command or Python script inside of this virtualenv, `poetry add` adds dependencies inside of it, and so on.
+It's a huge quality of life improvement over manually juggling them.

 ## Installation

 Installing Poetry is as simple as running